 Value Number Description

 enthalpy 1 to find the stable phases

 volume 2 volume minimization

 (to find the densest structure)

 hardness 3 hardness maximization

 (to find the hardest phase)

 struc_order 4 maximization of the degree of order

 (to find the most ordered structure)

-aver_dist 5 maximization of average structural differences within a
+density 5 maximization of density

-generation

 diel_sus 6 maximization of the static dielectric susceptibility

 (only for VASP and GULP)

-gap 7 maximization of the band gap
+bandgap 7 maximization of the band gap

 (only for VASP)

 diel_gap 8 maximization of electrical energy storage capacity

 (only for VASP)

 mag_moment 9 maximization of the magnetization

 (only for VASP)

 quasientropy 10 maximization of structural quasientropy

+birefringence 11 difference between largest and smallest eigenvalues of the refractive index tens

+(only for VASP)

+TE_property 14 thermoelectric figure of merit ZT

+(only for VASP)

+Fphon 17 free energy at finite temperature

-Elasticity-related properties ("11"):
+Elasticity-related properties ("11\\"):

-Value Number Description K, Bulk Modulus 1101 maximization of bulk modulus G, Shear Modulus 1102 maximization of shear modulus E, Young's Modulus 1103 maximization of Young's modulus v, Poisson's ratio 1104 maximization of Poisson's ratio G/K, Pugh's modulus ratio 1105 maximization of Pugh's modulus ratio Hv, Vickers hardness 1106 maximization of Vickers hardness Kg, Fracture toughness 1107 maximization of fracture toughness D, Debye temperature 1108 maximization of Debye temperature Vm, sound velocity 1109 maximization of sound velocity S-wave velocity 1110 maximization of S-wave velocity P-wave velocity 1111 maximization of P-wave velocity
+Value Number Description K, Bulk Modulus 1101 maximization of bulk modulus G, Shear Modulus 1102 maximization of shear modulus E, Young's Modulus 1103 maximization of Young's modulus v, Poisson's ratio 1104 maximization of Poisson's ratio G/K, Pugh's modulus ratio 1105 maximization of Pugh's modulus ratio Hv, Vickers hardness 1106 maximization of Vickers hardness Kg, Fracture toughness 1107 maximization of fracture toughness D, Debye temperature 1108 maximization of Debye temperature Vm, sound velocity 1109 maximization of sound velocity S-wave velocity 1110 maximization of S-wave velocity P-wave velocity 1111 maximization of P-wave velocity and Young's moduli are the Voigh-Reuss-Hill (VRH) averages.
+The Vickers hardness is calculated with the Chen-Niu model .
+Fracture toughness optimization uses the lowest theoretical fracture toughness as fitness.

 Note: Elasticity-related properties are supported only for VASP (starting from VASP 5.1) and GULP.
-For VASP users, you need to add one more INCAR file to the Specific/folder with the parameters IBRION=6, ISIF≥3 and NFREE=4.
-The estimates of bulk, shear and Young's moduli are the Voigh-Reuss-Hill (VRH) averages.
-The Vickers hardness is calculated with the Chen-Niu model19.
-Fracture toughness optimization uses the lowest theoretical fracture toughness as fitness.
+For VASP users, you need to add one more INCAR\\ file to the Specific/folder with the parameters IBRION=6, ISIF≥3 and NFREE=4.
+The estimates of bulk, shear